Wayfyndr Map Mobile Screen

 Competitive analysis

-Learning from the successful.
+Learning from the best.

 A competitive analysis table between amusement park mobile apps